(5 min read)

 - Do not accept social media followers or friends from accounts that you do not recognize.
 If an account that you do not trust follows or friends you, block the account.

 If you’re at all uncertain about the validity of an email or other message, do not respond.
 If you receive a strange email from a colleague or boss – talk to the person and ask them about the email.

 Remind employees that security awareness and cyber security best practices apply everywhere – in the office, at home, riding the bus, in the airport, at the coffee shop, and wherever they are connecting to the Internet.

-Get your complimentary interactive course and resources for security awareness
+Get your complimentary resources for security awareness